denten-books/plain-text/4-format.md

 between two as before unrelated domains brings new aspects of experience to light.
 But with time, the poetic metaphor becomes a tired cliché.
 It longer "perpetuates understanding."
 It dies in a sense to become a mere shortcut to understanding.

 Lakoff famously took exception with the idea "dead metaphor," arguing that even those metaphors that are thoroughly habituated still play a vital part in structuring everyday experience.
-He gives the example of the
-sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
+He gives the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
 Grasping in this case is used as a synonym to "understanding."
 It indicates a transference of properties between physical thought and mental space.
 The metaphor is very much alive, Lakoff writes, because it continues to function widely.
 It is more alive in a sense that some other "one off" poetic metaphors that do not enjoy cultural salience.
 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense, like the word *pedigree* which alludes to the French "crane's foot," used historically to decorate family-tree diagrams.
 Unlike "grasping ideas" where both sides of the domain transference are still available to the reader, the "crane's foot" contained within the English *pedigree* is no longer accessible to the average speaker.
-The idea of a dead metaphor does not appropriatly differentiate between these two cases, according to Lakoff [@lakoff_death_1987].
+The idea of a dead metaphor does not appropriately differentiate between these two cases, according to Lakoff and his adherents [@lakoff_death_1987;
+@muller_metaphors_2008].
+The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domain.
+At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
+Furthermore, a wholly unmotivated metaphor does no work at all.
+Thus the non-sensual riddle famously posed by the mad hatter to Alice in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?[^ln4-carroll]

+Both literary poetics and the poetics of human--computer interaction ultimately imply something like a

 What do the dead interface metaphors occlude?